 If you find yourself feeling thirsty often, chances are that your body is dehydrated.
 This is a sign of acidic accumulation and the body’s yearning to cool down internal inflammation through electrolytes, nutrients, and the circulation of internal fluids.

-One of the major benefits of hydration for skin detox is that it removes impurities, helps increase cell turnover, and eliminates dead skin cells by flushing acidic coagulation from the inside and circulating blood that nourishes and heals skin.
+One of the major benefits of hydration is that it removes impurities, helps increase cell turnover, and eliminates dead skin cells by flushing acidic coagulation from the inside and circulating blood that nourishes and heals skin.

 Another great tip that comes from the Ayurvedic tradition is to abstain from drinking water about 30 minutes before and after eating, since it dilutes gastric acids and interferes with proper digestion.

-Instead, you can make a calming lavender or chamomile tea an hour afterwards, which will help with digestion and assimilation and will calm organ function after a big or heavy meal.
+Instead, you can make a calming lavender or chamomile tea an hour afterward, which will help with digestion and assimilation and will calm organ function after a big or heavy meal.

-4. The Best Face Masks for Skin Detox
+4. The Best Face Masks for Skin Regeneration

 Problem complexion is a side-effect of many lifestyle and environmental stressors.
-In order to achieve clear skin, it is essential to eliminate impurities both internally through cleansing and externally through gentle exfoliation.
+To achieve clear skin, it is essential to eliminate impurities both internally through cleansing and externally through gentle exfoliation.

 By doing so, both dry skin and oily skin will re-balance as the body removes unnecessary toxin obstructions and impurities deep inside the skin tissue membrane.